Modernizing SSA Disability Programs:

 Agency Affected: Social Security Administration

 Comments: In July 2014, SSA reported that this recommendation includes 2 distinct issues: workplace accommodations and assistive devices.
 With respect to the use of assistive devices in disability determinations, SSA reported that it's current disability determination process already considers the use of usch devices to perform basic work activities, and routinely solicits input from the public and medical community regarding changes to assistive technology.
-Further, SSA agrees that the time is right to further study how assistive technology is considered in evaluating disability, and plans to task the Insitute of Medicine under an existing contract in late FY 2015 or early FY 2016 to conduct this study.
-In August 2014, SSA reported having held a meeting with the IOM Standing Committee on April 1, 2014, to discuss assistive devices and technology, and expects to complete and award a related task order within the next few months.
-However, given other IOM work activities already underway and planned, SSA does not expect IOM to begin this until late October 2015.
-GAO will continue to monitor SSA's and IOM's progress in conducting this study.
-With respect to workplace accomodation, SSA has no plans to study workplace accommodation, consistent with its original disagreement with this aspect of our recommendation.
-At the same time, SSA does plan to update its occupational information in concert with the Bureau of Labor Statistics.
-GAO believes this effort may provide an opportunity to gather limited information on workplace accommodations, which in turn could inform a limited and focused study of how workplace accommodations might be further considered in disability determinations.
-Therefore, we will continue to monitor SSA's effort to update its occupational information.
+Further, SSA agreed that the time is right to further study how assistive technology is considered in evaluating disability, and planned to task the Insitute of Medicine (IOM) under an existing contract in late FY15 or early FY16 to conduct this study.
+With respect to workplace accommodations, although SSA initially disagreed with this aspect of our recommendation, in January 2015, SSA decided to expand its planned IOM task order to include collection of information on the availability and types of reasonable accommodations available in the workforce.
+At that time, SSA also indicated that it plans to award the task order in summer 2015, and expects recommendations resulting from this award to be available 12-15 months after the award date.
+We will continue to monitor the status and results of the IOM task order.